 Exchange visits with other Clubs

-Enormous pleasure and hospitality were enjoyed over three days as Rotarians from the Tuscan city of Siena visited our Club and were entertained and shown round our beautiful city.
+Enormous pleasure and hospitality were enjoyed over three days as Rotarians from the Tuscan city of Siena visited our Club in 2015 and were entertained and shown round our beautiful city.

 Twenty four members of the Rotary Club of Siena many with their wives, partners and children visited Cambridge for the weekend of 4h to 6th September under the auspices of our twinning agreement forged in 2010.